jubileeamechi/Advanced_Excel_Projects/README.md

 **V. What-If Analysis**

-Utilizes Excel's what-if analysis tools, such as Data Tables, Scenario Manager, and Goal Seek, to forecast outcomes and make data-driven decisions.
+Utilizes Excel's what-if analysis tools to forecast outcomes and make data-driven decisions.
 This project emphasizes the importance of modeling different scenarios to anticipate potential results.

-Conditional Formatting Techniques
+**VI.
+Conditional Formatting Techniques**

 Demonstrates the use of conditional formatting to highlight data trends and patterns visually.
 By applying formatting rules, this project enhances data readability and helps in quickly identifying key information.